the-turing-way/the-turing-way/book/website/foreword/community.md

 (fw-community-delivery-team)=
 ## Project Delivery Team

-The project is managed and its activities/goals delivered by the project delivery team, which currently includes two project leads, a research project manager, and a research community manager.
+The project is supported by The Alan Turing Institute under the Tools, Practices, and Systems (TPS) Programme, with several positions funded to work on _The Turing Way_.

-These roles are funded by The Alan Turing Institute under the Tools, Practices, and Systems Research Programme for which Kirstie is the programme manager.
+The project is managed and its activities/goals delivered by the project delivery team, which currently includes project leads: Kirstie Whitaker (TPS Programme Director) and Malvika Sharan (TPS Senior Researcher), research community manager: Anne Lee Steele and  a research project manager: Arielle Bennette (TPS Programme Manager).
 You can find details about these members in our [ways of working document](https://github.com/the-turing-way/the-turing-way/blob/main/ways_of_working.md).

 (fw-community-book-roles)=